 The watches under the brand’s Heritage collection are other excellent options for those who dive.
 One of the most popular models is the Skin Diver, which first came out in the late 1950s and continues to be reissued today.

-Excellent for hobby and semi-professional divers, this model has a stainless steel case with legible Arabic numerals and indexes, a durable rubber strap, and a Swill Super-Luminova luminosity.
-This is a great review which talks about the model’s history and functions.
+This model is excellent for hobby and semi-professional divers, this model has a stainless steel case with legible Arabic numerals and indexes, a durable rubber strap, and a Swill Super-Luminova luminosity.

 Longines Brand Ambassadors